Skip to content

 Election Configuration

-• content_encoding : v1 or v2 can be selected Version-1.17.1
+• content_encoding: Can choose v1 or v2 Version-1.17.1

-• v1 is line-protocol (default: v1)
+• v1 is line protocol (default v1)

 WAL Queue Configuration